Home

 Here’s the code:

-func onClose(path string, didRotate bool) {
+func didClose(path string, didRotate bool) {

-fmt.Printf("we just closed a file '%s', didRotate: %v\n", path, didRotate)
+fmt.Printf("closed file '%s', didRotate: %v\n", path, didRotate)

-if !didRotate {
+if didRotate {

 }